Perspective | With modern thinking, antique lighting retains its luster

 “The best way to go was older lighting that I could fix and make one of a kind,” he said.

-The business flourished during the 1980s after interest rates declined and people began buying homes and decorating them.
+The business flourished during the 1980s after interest rates declined and people began buying and decorating homes.

 “There was a time when I was selling my merchandise before it even arrived.
 I would take the photos myself in Europe, and when I returned I would show designers photos and they would say, ‘That is what I need.’ ”